 Rail - Bodmin Parkway, approximately 10 minutes drive away, offering regular inter-city service to Paddington.

-Air - Newquay airport, approx 20 mins drive.
+Air - Newquay airport, approximately 20 mins drive.
 Exeter airport, approx 1hr, 15.

 STONEHOUSE DESIGN AND BUILD LTD.